wesm87/ember-datepicker/README.md

 ## Description
 This component is an Ember CLI add-on and uses moment.js along with pickaday to create an extensible ember component.
+This is still a work in progress.
+Pull requests are welcome.

 ## Installation
 npm install ember-cli-datepicker --save-dev